 How many interactions does a virus require?

 The sheer number of host-virus interactions that have been found for many viruses may suggest that we have identified most if not all interactions.
 Yet, we know from other studies that interaction screens likely contain a large number of false positives (see above).
 Therefore, we wonder how many interactions does a virus realistically need or use to infect an organism.
 How do we identify the physiological interactions among those that have been found overall?
 Unfortunately, such estimates, that especially compare multiple viruses, currently do not exist, assuming that viruses of similar proteome size may use similar numbers of PPIs.
 While hard to answer in human viruses, bacteriophages may serve as a model: 50 years of research have identified about 30 host-virus interactions between E. coli and phage lambda, which encode ~4,000 and 73 proteins, respectively (31).
 Assuming that most host-virus interactions in this system have been identified, a large-scale analysis of E. coli-lambda interactions revealed 62 interactions in a high-confidence set (among a raw data set of 631 PPIs total) (32).
 However, of the 62 high-confidence PPIs only two were previously known to be physiological, while the role of the other 60 remains unknown.
-We surmise that lambda is unusual compared to other phage in that many lambda proteins are processed during maturation and thus interactions are more difficult to detect.
+We surmise that lambda is unusual as compared to other phage in that many lambda proteins are processed during maturation and thus interactions are more difficult to detect.
 Protein processing seems to be less common among other phages, such as T7, whose 55 proteins are known to be involved in only 15 interactions with its host (31).
-Both T7 and lambda have about 30-40 interactions between virus proteins, which are easier to detect and possibly more numerous than in human viruses, given the more elaborate virus structure in these tailed phage when compared to the often simple-structured human viruses.
-We do not know if bacteriophages lambda and T7 are meaningful references for human viruses but the latter include many cases with substantial proteolytic processing, such as Hepatitis C Virus, in which the polyprotein prevents many interactions that are found when the proteolytic fragments are used for interaction screens (REF: Flajolet).
+Both T7 and lambda have about 30-40 interactions between virus proteins, which are easier to detect and possibly more abundant than in human viruses, given the more elaborate virus structure in these tailed phage when compared to the often simple-structured human viruses.
+Although the role of bacteriophages lambda and T7 as meaningful references for human viruses is unclear the latter includes many cases with substantial proteolytic processing, such as Hepatitis C Virus, in which the polyprotein prevents many interactions that are found when the proteolytic fragments are used for interaction screens (REF: Flajolet).

 What are the protein targets of human viruses?